-Of course, achieving “wellness” is very much a holistic affair—affected by nutrition, physical activity, positive relationships, mechanisms to cope with stress and career success, as well as spiritual and emotional health.
+Of course, achieving wellness is very much a holistic affair—affected by nutrition, physical activity, positive relationships, mechanisms to cope with stress and career success, as well as spiritual and emotional health.

 (As a side note, you can even spend a few bucks to have your DNA sequenced and analyzed to gauge your genetic disposition to potential ailments in the future.)

-Apps like MyFitnessPal and RunKeeper help consumers with weight loss and activity tracking while other apps address particular applications, such as FitTrace’s focus on body composition and JEFIT Workout’s focus on workouts and gym logs.
+Apps like MyFitnessPal and RunKeeper help users with weight loss and activity tracking while other apps address particular applications, such as FitTrace’s focus on body composition and JEFIT Workout’s focus on workouts and gym logs.

 Several apps aggregate the user data and make it available on an anonymized basis for benchmarking to the overall population.
 For example, Jawbone’s UP fitness trackers include a Smart Coach insight and coaching engine.
-Smart Coach integrates knowledge about how the UP community sleeps, moves and eats with a user’s personal activity.
+Smart Coach integrates knowledge about how the UP community sleeps, moves, and eats with a user’s personal activity.
 An individual’s data is parsed into actionable insights and uniquely personalized guidance.

 A great feature of several fitness apps is the ability to share and compare with social groups.
 This social sharing and comparing has been seen to be a key motivator – tapping into our innate need for empowerment and competition, leading to positive behavior modification to stay on track with our fitness goals.
 Including these social fitness apps in your health and wellness programs can be an excellent way to create some healthy competition and comraderie among coworkers.

-Last but not least, privacy can be of concern regarding the collection and sharing of health data, albeit more on the clinical health side. .
+Last but not least, privacy can be of concern regarding the collection and sharing of health data, albeit more on the clinical health side.
 Vendors are increasingly cognizant of this issue and are working on both encryption standards and technologies.

 There have been early gains in our overall health with the use of predictive analytics.
 Such insights have given us a measure of control over our future wellness in ways that we could not have imagined.
-Increasing sophistication in predictive analytics techniques, right-sizing the information flow and bolstering the privacy defenses will lead to longstanding changes in our overall health, and in turn, our life expectancy.
+Increasing sophistication in predictive analytics techniques, right-sizing the information flow, and bolstering the privacy defenses will lead to longstanding changes in our overall health, and in turn, our life expectancy.